capital-american/Capital-American-Shaman/src/pages/blog/lions-mane-mushrooms.md

 templateKey: blog-post
 title: Lions Mane Mushrooms
 date: 2023-03-06T20:10:36.235Z
-description: Lions Mane Mushrooms have been been known to support Wellness for many years.
+description: Lions Mane Mushrooms have been known to support Wellness for many years.
 Learn about some of the possible benefits here...
 featuredpost: true
 featuredimage: /img/lions-mane.jpg
 tags: